 Some jobs are more secure than others.
 Consider the security of your present employment, and whether that could be improved by changing jobs.
 Inflation has taken a big bite out of consumer purchasing power.

 Consider negotiating a raise if you choose to remain with a present employer.

 Consider updating your résumé and monitoring job opportunities to make sure you are meeting your needs for income while maintaining a degree of security.
 The job market often tightens during a recession.

 Evaluate purchase plans to see if it makes sense to accelerate or postpone any planned purchases.
 Consumers with excellent job security may want to accelerate some purchases to lock in current prices; those with lower job security may want to delay or reconsider purchases that might increase their expenses or reduce their cash position.

 Recessions are going to happen.
 As consumers and investors, recessions are outside of our control.
 We are still responsible for making our own futures the best they can be.
 To do that we need to make good financial decisions in support of a long-term financial plan.
 Economic changes and life changes make it necessary to update that plan periodically.

 The Bottom Line

 The future is out of our control.
 We will experience good economic times and we will experience tough economic times.
-We can help ourselves by making plans and taking actions to make sure that we are doing the best we can reasonably expect to do in the current circumstances.
+We can help ourselves by making plans and taking actions to make sure that we are doing the best we can expect to do in the current circumstances.

-When it appears we may be heading into a period of economic difficulty or uncertainty, we can take specific steps to help us be better positioned to deal with whatever comes our way.
-Those who prepare will likely fare better than those who do not.
+When we may be heading into a period of economic difficulty or uncertainty, we can take specific steps to help us be better positioned to deal with whatever comes our way.
+Those who prepare will fare better than those who do not.
 We cannot prevent a recession, but we can be prepared for one.